See New Driver Hub in action

 Open your dashboard →Your dashboard pulls together everything — readiness score, weak topics, mock history, streak, test dates and next best action — so you never open the site wondering where to start.

-Open dashboard →Start free, then unlock Complete Theory Access for £8.99 one-off.
-That gives you mock tests, smart revision, hazard perception tests, revision guides and your progress dashboard together, while hazard perception practice stays available in Free.
+Start free, then unlock Complete Theory Access for £8.99 one-off.
+That gives you mock tests, Smart Practice, hazard perception tests, revision guides and your progress dashboard together, while hazard perception practice stays available in Free.

 One payment.
 No subscription.
 Built for learners who want more than a question bank.